infra-matrix/volcano/docs/design/capacity-card.md

 # Capacity Card Scheduling Plugin

-@contributors

 ## Introduction

-The Capacity Card plugin is a Volcano scheduler plugin designed to provide fine-grained GPU/NPU/accelerator card resource management and scheduling capabilities in heterogeneous computing clusters.
+The Capacity Card plugin is a Volcano scheduler plugin designed to provide fine-grained management and scheduling capabilities for GPU/NPU/DCU and other accelerator card resources in heterogeneous computing clusters.
 It extends Volcano's capacity scheduling capabilities to support various types of accelerator cards, including whole cards, MPS (Multi-Process Service) shared cards, MIG (Multi-Instance GPU) cards, and other shared card technologies.

-As AI and HPC workloads increasingly rely on diverse GPU hardware (A100, H100, H200, V100, etc.), users need precise control over card resource allocation at the queue level while supporting flexible multi-card selection strategies for jobs.
+As AI and HPC workloads increasingly rely on diverse GPU hardware (A100, H100, H200, V100, etc.), users need precise control over card resource allocation at the queue level, while supporting flexible multi-card selection strategies for jobs.

 ## Motivation

-Current Kubernetes native resource management faces several limitations when dealing with heterogeneous GPU clusters:
+Current schedulers face several limitations when handling heterogeneous GPU clusters:

-1. **Lack of Fine-grained Card Type Management**: Standard Kubernetes resource requests cannot distinguish between different GPU card types (e.g., A100 vs V100) or different GPU sharing profiles (MPS, MIG etc.).

-2. **Insufficient Queue-level Card Quota Control**: Organizations need to allocate specific numbers of different card types to different teams/projects, which cannot be easily achieved with native Kubernetes resource quotas.

-3. **Inflexible Multi-Card Selection**: Jobs often can run on multiple types of cards with similar capabilities, but Kubernetes lacks a mechanism to express "this job can use card type A OR card type B".

-The Capacity Card plugin addresses these challenges by providing:
-- Annotation-based card resource specification for queues and jobs
-- Support for multiple card types and sharing modes
-- Multi-card selection capability (e.g., "use A100 or H100")
-- Integration with Volcano's capacity scheduling framework

-## In Scope

-- Fine-grained card resource quota management at the queue level
-- Job-level card resource request validation before enqueueing
-- Task-level card name specification and allocation validation
-- Support for MPS (Multi-Process Service) shared GPU resources
-- Support for MIG (Multi-Instance GPU) shared GPU resources
-- Support for whole card and mixed card/shared resource scenarios
-- Multi-card selection support (allowing tasks to specify multiple acceptable card types)
-- Automatic card resource discovery from node labels
-- CPU/Memory unlimited mode for card resources (optional)

-## Out of Scope

-- Hierarchical queue card quota management
-- Preemption and reclaim are not supported for now
+1. **Lack of fine-grained card type quota management**: Standard GPU resource requests cannot differentiate between different card types.
+For example, card models like `NVIDIA-H200` and `NVIDIA-A800` all use the resource name `nvidia.com/gpu`.
+Current queue quotas only support card resource names and cannot implement card type configuration.

+2. **Lack of support for single-instance multi-card requirements**: Due to scarce GPU resources, to maximize utilization of existing GPU resources, online and offline instances (Pods) need to support single-instance multi-card model deployment.
+For example, when deploying a single instance, it needs to support simultaneous use of GPU models like `NVIDIA GPU 4090, 4090D, 5090`, deploying whichever GPU type has available resources.

+3. **CPU/memory coupled with GPU resources**: For GPU servers, GPU is the bottleneck, so there's no need to limit CPU/memory.
+CPU/memory quotas should only apply to non-GPU servers.

 ## User Stories